oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_daal4py_DistributedLinearRegression/README.md

 ## Purpose

 daal4py is a simplified API to Intel® DAAL that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.
-Built to help provide an abstraction to Intel® DAAL for either direct usage or integration into one's own framework.
+Built to help provide an abstraction to Intel® DAAL for direct usage or integration into one's own framework.

-In this sample you will run a distributed Linear Regression model with oneDAL daal4py library memory objects.
+In this sample, you will run a distributed Linear Regression model with oneDAL daal4py library memory objects.
 You will also learn how to train a model and save the information to a file.

 ## Key Implementation Details
-This distributed linear regression sample code is implemented for CPU using the Python language.
+This distributed linear regression sample code is implemented for the CPU using the Python language.
 The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel(R) Distribution for Python as part of the [oneAPI AI Analytics Toolkit](https://software.intel.com/en-us/oneapi/ai-kit).

 ## Additional Requirements
 You will need a working MPI library.
 We recommend to use Intel(R) MPI, which is included in the [oneAPI HPC Toolkit](https://software.intel.com/en-us/oneapi/hpc-kit).

 ## License
-This code sample is licensed under MIT license
+This code sample is licensed under the MIT license

 ## Building daal4py for CPU

-oneAPI Data Analytics Library is ready for use once you finish the Intel AI Analytics Toolkit installation, and have run the post installation script.
+oneAPI Data Analytics Library is ready for use once you finish the Intel AI Analytics Toolkit installation and have run the post installation script.

-You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation, and the Toolkit [Getting Started Guide for Linux](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit) for post-installation steps and scripts.
+You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation and the Toolkit [Getting Started Guide for Linux](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit) for post-installation steps and scripts.

 ### Activate conda environment With Root Access

 Please follow the Getting Started Guide steps (above) to set up your oneAPI environment with the `setvars.sh` script.
-Then navigate in Linux shell to your oneapi installation path, typically `/opt/intel/oneapi/` when installed as root or sudo, and `~/intel/oneapi/` when not installed as a super user.
+Then navigate in Linux shell to your oneapi installation path, typically `/opt/intel/oneapi/` when installed as root or sudo, and `~/intel/oneapi/` when not installed as a superuser.
 If you customized the installation folder, the `setvars.sh` file is in your custom folder.

 Intel Python environment will be active by default.
 However, if you activated another environment, you can return with the following command: